 Kabayaki Sauce (1:1:1:1 ratio)

-- Lightly dust with potato starch.
+- PAN FRY EGGPLANT: Lightly dust with potato starch.
 Over medium heat, add 2 tbsp of cooking oil and place the eggplant flat on the frying pan.
 Cook each side for 2-3 minutes or until you get some nice charring.

-- Add a portion (about 1 1/2 cups cooked) of rice to a donburi or bowl.
+- ASSEMBLE: Layer nori on the bottom and then one layer of unagi.
+Then add a portion (about 1 1/2 cups cooked) of rice to a donburi or bowl.
 Drizzle remaining sauce over the rice and then add a generous layer of seaweed.
 Place the eggplant directly over the seaweed (the seaweed will stick to the eggplant giving it flavour and almost a ‘skin’ like look and texture).
 Serve and enjoy!

 - Category: entree